 Our country and the world face real and significant problems.
 The solutions require wisdom, collaboration, fair mindedness, informed and humble people.
 But social media platforms, the way they operate today, are contributing to, perhaps even causing, less of these things.
 We are inadvertently being manipulated by a financial model that depends on us viewing, clicking, linking, tweeting and buying into becoming something none of us wants.

 Social networks work because every click, every page we look at and for how long is recorded, tabulated, analyzed and organized into a picture or profile of us that allows us to be exploited.
-By exploited I mean specific advertising messages that are served to us along with additional content options that cause us to stay longer at one page or in one area.
+By exploited I mean specific advertising messages are served to us along with additional content options peaking our interest which causes us to stay longer at one page or in one area.
 Another impact is the way search results are tailored to take advantage of our limitations, biases, weaknesses and proclivities.
 For instance, the film points out that if you enter the term “Global Warming,” into Google, the results you see are determined by where you live, your profile, and projected political ideas.
 Results for your search could be along the lines of “Global Warming Hoax” for one person and “Scientists Warn of Global Warming’s looming catastrophe,” to another.
 It just “depends.”
 People end up with their very own unique and individual versions of “the truth” at the loss of commonly accepted and acknowledged truths.

 Lastly, and perhaps most disturbing, is how unprepared and unmatched we individuals are to deal with this level of manipulation.
 These algorithms, based on our behavior, are highly addictive, and seamlessly tap into our fears, phobias, anxieties, traumas, uncertainty, emotions, intellect, perceptions, vanities and desires.
 When being publicly pushed on the loss of privacy due to the Net Perceptions technology, I often countered with, “Hey, all they want to do is sell you more stuff.
 Are you telling me you don’t have the will to stand up to advertising that does not interest you?”
 Watching this movie, I realized the reality and implications have gone far beyond just showing ads.

 Perhaps the most powerful impact of this film is the way it demonstrates the ease with which humans can be manipulated by bad people and those with heinous motives.
 These methods are not secret, difficult to understand or hard to use.
-These incredibly powerful tools, when aimed at our democratic institutions, have the greatest ability to cause us the imaginable harm.
+These incredibly powerful tools, when aimed at our democratic institutions, have the greatest ability to cause us the most imaginable harm.
 If you, for instance, wished to destroy the United States, our freedoms and democracy, the film lays bare precisely how easily it can be done.
 Equally scary to me, as a man with two awesome granddaughters, is the potential harm it poses to teenage girls.
-After watching the movie, I think I would prefer they carried around live grenades and open packs of cigarettes before allowing them more than a few supervised minutes a day with a smartphone.
+After watching the movie, I think I would prefer they carried around live grenades and open packs of cigarettes before allowing them more than a few unsupervised minutes a day with a smartphone.

 Sure, the movie makes some claims which can be characterized as sensationalist, but maybe that is required to get attention to an important issue.
 Turn your smartphone off, shut down your iPad, watch the movie.
 Let me know what you think.